yangyutu/llm_book.github.io/_sources/docs/chapter_training/alignment.md

 DPO and its variant usually perform well when the preference paired data consists of strong contrastive pairs, i.e., positive example and negative example are sharply different from edit distance perspective.
 For these examples, DPO can enhance the probability of generating the positive and reduce the probability of generating the negative.

-However, for paired data that is small edit distance (i.e., positive and negative pairs look similiar), DPO algorithm can lead to failure model - that is, both the generating probability of positive and negative example both decrease (although negative ones decrease more).
+However, for paired data that is small edit distance (i.e., positive and negative pairs look similiar), DPO algorithm can lead to **failure mode - that is, both the generating probability of positive and negative example decrease** (although negative ones decrease more).

 Authors from {cite:p}`pal2024smaug` not only provides an theoretical understanding of above phenomonon, they will propose one approach to mitigate the failure mode, known as **DPO-Positive** or **DPO-P**.